directus/directus/docs/configuration/data-flows/data-flows.md

 successfully executed or not._

 10. On the newly created Operation panel:
-    - Click <span mi icon>add</span> to add Operation if success.
+    - Click <span mi icon>add</span> to add Operation after successful execution of current Operation.
-    - Click <span mi icon>minus</span> to add Operation if failure.
+    - Click <span mi icon>remove</span> to add Operation after current Operation fails.
-11. Repeat steps eight and nine as desired, until your Data Flow is complete.
+11. Repeat steps 8-10 as desired, until your Data Flow is complete.

 ## The Data Flow Object